srinivaspavan9/srinivaspavan9.github.io/_portfolio/April-2020-human-face-gan.md

 ---
-title: "Human Face Image Generation from Textual Descriptions"
+title: "Human Face Image Generation from Textual Descriptions -April 2020"
 excerpt: "Developed a variant of the Generative Adversarial Network (GAN), Tedi-GAN, for generating human faces from textual descriptions.
 An interactive website allows users to see high-definition images generated from their descriptions.<br/><img src='/images/human-face-gan.png' width='600'>"
 collection: portfolio
 ---